-Cell Phones:
+Cell Phone:

-Some students purchase cellular phones while in Korea.
-This is an excellent way to communicate with other students on the program, to be accessible to friends and family at home, and to be reachable in the event of an emergency.
-It may, however, be very expensive to make international calls from your cell phone.
+Many students purchase cell phones while in China.
+This is an excellent way to communicate with other students on the program, to be accessible to family and friends at home, at to be reachable in the event of an emergency.
+It may, however, be very expensive to make international calls with your cell phone.
 Students can check with their current cell phone provider to see if their phone has international calling capabilities.
 If so, you will have to find out the procedures for using your cell phone abroad.
 More than likely, you will purchase pre-paid cell phone minutes that do not require subscribing to an overseas cell phone service.
+If you choose to purchase a cell phone in China, it costs approximately \$70 for the phone and SIM card.
+There is a cell phone store located outside of south gate of the University, and several in Wudaokou.
+If you have a Beijing cell phone number, you can only buy Beijing minutes in Beijing - keep this in mind when travelling outside of the city.
+Keep this in mind when making travel plans, and stock up on minutes before you leave Beijing.
+A recommended cell phone company is www.chinamobile.com/en It is best to get a Chinese phone because if you are using an American phone, Chinese characters will not sure up in text messages.